belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

  > 60                            | 662      | 169/207 = 0.8164                  |                      | 315/455 = 0.6923                     |
  **Total**                       | **4434** |                                   | ** **                |                                      | ** **

-1. Fill Out Expected # Deaths for Smokers
-2. Expected # of Deaths for Non-Smokers